chz/bootstrap4-boilerplate/README.md

 yarn or npm install

 # 4 Get started
-yarn dev - starts localhost server with browser-sync, watches html sass js with hot reloading yarn build - minify css/js and builds your app into the dist directory, ready for production
+yarn dev or npm run dev - starts localhost server with browser-sync, watches html sass js with hot reloading yarn build or npm run build - minify css/js and builds your app into the dist directory, ready for production
 ```

 ## Gulp commands